citp/privacy-policy-historical/t/te/tel/tellwut.com.md

   * For TW’s internal purposes, such as to identify website usage trends, for audits, to enhance our website and address problems, to track compliance with the Site’s Terms and Conditions, and to protect the security and integrity of the Site.
   * To contact you regarding your transactions with us, such as survey approval or disapproval, billing problems associated with Business Member accounts or shipping problems associated with rewards for Voter Members.
   * To send you emails related to the Program that are administrative, for example, emails about your account (“Program Emails”).
-  * With your consent, to send you promotional emails about the products and services available as part of the Program and surveys from our Business Members (“Surveys and Promotional Emails”).
+  * With your consent, to send you promotional emails about the products and services available as part of the Program, surveys from our Business Members and Third Party Surveys (“Surveys and Promotional Emails”).
   * Voter Members may also send surveys from the Site to email addresses in their possession.
 On sending these surveys, the recipient of the survey will see the Voter Member’s name and email address.